Kandru/cs2-challenges/README.md

 - [ ] Add ability to see and use challenges after bot takeover
 - [ ] Add ability to have dependencies for each challenge (e.g. user needs to complete challenge X before doing challenge Y)
 - [ ] Optimize challenge save per user (json is not optimized)
+- [ ] multi-langual titles
+- [ ] Link possible values for all rules in documentation

 ## Plugin Installation